If you're one of the millions of people in the US suffering from constipation, you may be at risk for chronic kidney disease (CKD).

 It is important to consider the clinical implications and potential complications associated with constipation agents in CKD patients.

 In individuals with impaired kidney function, caution should be exercised when prescribing medications that may alter electrolyte balance or lead to fluid retention.
-Monitoring kidney function and adjusting doses accordingly is crucial to prevent adverse effects.
+Monitoring kidney function and adjusting doses accordingly is crucial to prevent adverse effects (improving kidney function with diet).

 In conclusion, pharmacologic treatment options for constipation in CKD patients involve various mechanisms of action.
 Stool softeners, prokinetic agents, laxatives, and smooth muscle stimulants are employed to improve gastrointestinal motility and facilitate regular bowel movements.